-Alongside delivering on the charity's objects, we are committed to improving our sustainability and ethical impact more generally.
+Alongside delivering on the Charity's objects, we are committed to improving our sustainability and ethical impact more generally.
 Our primary environmental goal is to cut the greenhouse gas that we generate on our campus by 50% by 2030.
-This goal is complimented by two secondary goals to contribute to the reduction of emissions by others (e.g. by changing behaviours) and reducing non recyclable waste.
+This goal is complimented by two secondary goals to contribute to the reduction of emissions by others (e.g. by changing behaviours) and reducing non-recyclable waste.
 Steps taken include:

-- Delivering on actions from a recent ESOS (energy saving opportunity scheme) audit. - Expand 'cycle to work' and bike loan schemes, removed single use plastics wherever viable and increased our recycling programme.
-Staff and students are involved wherever possible through the Eco council and achieved Green Flag status in July. - Develop metrics to measure key indicators such as measuring the units of gas and non-solar electricity we consume, counting the number of petrol and diesel vehicles entering our site daily, counting the amount of single use plastics consumed and measuring volumes of recycling so as to set targets and manage.

-Additionally in 2022/23 we will introduce a car sharing scheme, install vehicle charging points, replace one of our buses with an electric vehicle, add to the volume of solar paneling, open Treloar's first building with ground source heating and open a Forest School.
-We will also use the metrics we are now collecting to steer our developing strategy.
+- Delivering on actions from a recent ESOS (energy saving opportunity scheme) audit. - Expanding 'cycle to work' and bike loan schemes, removal of single use plastics wherever viable and increasing our recycling programme.
+Staff and students are involved wherever possible through the Eco council and achieved Green Flag status. - Developing metrics to measure key indicators such as measuring the units of gas and non-solar electricity we consume, counting the number of petrol and diesel vehicles entering our site daily, counting the amount of single use plastics consumed and measuring volumes of recycling so as to set targets and manage. - Additionally in 2022/23 we introduced a car sharing scheme, installed vehicle charging points, replaced one of our buses with an electric vehicle, added to the volume of solar panelling, opened Treloar's first building with ground source heating and opened a Forest School.
+We have used the metrics we are now collecting to steer our developing strategy.